AdobeDocs/deliverability-learn.en/help/ongoing-monitoring.md

 ## Additional resources

-Learn more on how you can address deliverability issues in [this section](/help/additional-resources/troubleshooting.md).
+* Learn how you can address deliverability issues in [this section](/help/additional-resources/troubleshooting.md).